Software pilots for your next big thing.

 Past work: Escaping vendor lock-in.

 When a critical vendor skyrocketed their price, a technology company faced existential risk.
-I mapped five alternative options, prototyped the top two, and validated the winner through a customer-facing pilot.
+I mapped five open-source options, prototyped the top two, and validated the winner through a customer-facing pilot.

-Now I help technology leaders validate their technical bets before they commit.
+Now I help technology leaders prove out ideas before they bet big.

 "I highly recommend bringing Daniel in to help solve wicked, convoluted development problems.
 Especially when there is no easy solution and it requires input from several different domains."

-• Former CTO at Kanda, leading technical strategy and product development.
+- Former CTO at Kanda, leading tech strategy and product development.

-• Built SynthVR, a commercial VR product, from R&D to profitable release.
+- Built SynthVR, a commercial VR product, from concept to profitable release.

 Why 42?